Maryam-Sayadi/bioinformatics-workbook/Appendix/bioawk-basics.md

 ##  Examples  ##

 ###  1. For `FASTA` files  ###
 Once the input file is read, the defline for the `FASTA` will be $name variable and the sequence will be $seq variable. you can use any of the standard awk functions on these as well as the bioawk functions.

-Some_eg.,_
+#### Some examples_

 #### Get length for sequences ####
 ```